Trent Basin Community Energy's Story

 Electricity has a short shelf-life.
 It needs to be consumed as it is being generated, yet it is sold at a relatively fixed price to users.
 At Trent Basin, we are working with innovative suppliers to offer time-based pricing, which can change up to every 30 minutes.
 The Trent Basin ESCO (Energy Service Company) has secured an Ofgem derogation – a supervised relaxation of the rules – allowing it to combine utility bills with 'behind-the-meter' bills, i.e. where the ESCO sells solar electricity directly to customers, bypassing the grid meter.
 Revenues flow back into the community, making the scheme even more enticing to customers and democratising the energy system.

-Trent Basin has demonstrated how to come together as a local community and make change.
+Trent Basin has demonstrated how to come together as a local community and make a change.
 Now, as a global community, we need to follow suit; because buildings don't use energy, people do.

 As a community energy scheme, the success of this project was dependent on the ability to engage the local community and secure their active buy-in and participation.
 A number of methods and engagement tools were employed to do this, including website and social media channels, an online platform, a physical community energy hub where meetings and workshops were held, an interactive virtual 3D energy model, monthly energy reports, and in-home smart voice-controlled and visual technologies.
-The project also engaged extensively with other stakeholders, such as the developer / estate agents (to inform prospective participants about the scheme at the time of purchasing the property) and the residents association (to get independent advice and engagement options).
+The project also engaged extensively with other stakeholders, such as the developer/estate agents (to inform prospective participants about the scheme at the time of purchasing the property) and the residents association (to get independent advice and engagement options).

 Evaluation of these engagement mechanisms yielded a number of useful learning points for similar schemes.

-Evidence showed that engagement with the scheme was effective at improving residents' awareness of energy issues, but also that they became more involved with decision making in their community and took part in community-based activities more often.
+Evidence showed that engagement with the scheme was effective at improving residents' awareness of energy issues, but also that they became more involved with decision-making in their community and took part in community-based activities more often.

 The engagement strategy integrated tools that facilitated discussion, visualisation and interaction.
-This allowed for timely delivery of information to participants but also enabled them to understand and take an active role in the scheme.
+This allowed for the timely delivery of information to participants but also enabled them to understand and take an active role in the scheme.

-It was important to allow flexibility in ways to access the scheme; for instance, some residents preferred face to face interaction at times.
+It was important to allow flexibility in ways to access the scheme; for instance, some residents preferred face-to-face interaction at times.

-The project also offers learning points from implementing the energy systems side, for example: early engagement with DNO (distribution network operator) to understand constraints; early engagement with suppliers / contractors to ensure feasibility; early engagement with developers, so energy systems and monitoring equipment can be installed during construction (which reduces overall costs and disruption); and foreseeing any ethics/GDPR issues and ensure contracts can accommodate these.
+The project also offers learning points from implementing the energy systems side, for example: early engagement with DNO (distribution network operator) to understand constraints; early engagement with suppliers/contractors to ensure feasibility; early engagement with developers, so energy systems and monitoring equipment can be installed during construction (which reduces overall costs and disruption); and foreseeing any ethics/GDPR issues and ensure contracts can accommodate these.

 Battery usage (kWh of energy used to support the grid).